Frequently asked questions

 What is the process for transferring securities from the Main Market to the PSM?

 Issuers wishing to transfer from Main Market to PSM are required to do the following:

 1) Issue an announcement via RNS (or other Regulatory Information Service) stating the company's intention to transfer to PSM at least 10 business days before the transfer is to take place.
 This is to inform investors and provide them with sufficient notice.

-2) Send a separate letter to each of: the Exchange’s Issuer Implementation team and the UKLA’s Listing Applications team stating the following:
+2) Send a separate letter to each of: the Exchange’s Admissions Team and the UKLA’s Listing Applications team stating the following:

 that a transfer from Main Market to the PSM is to take place